johnlee330/crispresso2-pipeline/README.md

 - This workflow employs a two-PCR strategy.
 PCR1 functions to amplify the target locus, while also attaching PCR2 adapters
 ### Sequencing approach (paired-end, read length, depth recommendations)
 - Amplicon of ~200bp will allow for overlap via paired-end sequencing, using Nextseq 1K/2K 300 cycle P1.
+- NOTE: **This is a incredibly low-diversity library.** Nextseq is a 2 channel sequencer, so we need to aid the calibration by spiking in a lot of PhiX.
+We shoot for 50% of the sequencing pool.
-- Read depth: This ultimately depends on how sensitive you choose to be, but due to the massive amount of reads per flow cell(~300M PE reads), heavy coverage can be employed.
+- Read depth: High coverage is easy to achieve since the target is one amplicon.
+This ultimately depends on how sensitive you choose to be, but due to the massive amount of reads per flow cell(~300M total PE reads, ~150M accounting for PhiX), heavy coverage can be employed.
   -

 ## Computational Workflow